 This cider is made by fermenting buckwheat honey and apples, and is flavourful with a real buckwheat honey kick.
 Buckwheat honey lovers will love this unique flavour!
 This cider is still dry, but the honey flavour gives it the illusion of sweetness.
 Enjoy this one after a meal, served chilled.
 Alcohol by volume: 12%

-El Escanciador LIMITED QUANTITIES
+El Escanciador SOLD OUT

 This cider is named for the Spanish-style cider that won a silver medal at the Great Lakes International Cider and Perry Competition in 2018, the largest cider competition in the world.
 Made in the same style, this one can’t be called award-winning because it was made in a different year, but the same sour, dry flavour is still there.
 Alcohol by volume: 6.5%